Commonwealth of the Northern Mariana Islands (CNMI) Federalization of Immigration Law

 Foreign nationals in H-1B and H-2B classifications who are admitted to perform labor and services in the CNMI and Guam are exempt from the H-1B cap and H-2B cap from November 28, 2009 to December 31, 2014.
 To qualify for this exemption, your prospective employer’s petition must include a Labor Condition Application (LCA) listing employment or services in the CNMI and/or Guam only.

-The spouse and qualifying children of an H worker may apply for H-4 "dependant of an H worker" classification.
+The spouse and qualifying children of an H worker may apply for H-4 (dependant of an H worker) classification.
 There is no cap for H-4 classification.
 Family members seeking H-4 classification may apply directly at the U.S. Embassy or Consulate for a visa or (if lawfully present in the CNMI) may apply to USCIS for a grant of status.
-Once that status has been granted, future requests to extend that status must be filed with USCIS using Form I-539, Application to Change or Extend Nonimmigrant Status.
+Once you obtain that status, you must file future requests to extend that status with USCIS using Form I-539, Application to Change or Extend Nonimmigrant Status.

 Employment Authorization Verification

 Beginning Nov.
 28, 2011, employers must use the standard Form I-9 for all new hires and reverifications in the CNMI.